Henry S. Lane: Gubernatorial campaign

-Lane returned to Indiana where he continued to spread the ideas of the new party.
-In 1860, the state Republican convention chose Lane to run for governor, and Oliver Morton as lieutenant governor.
-They challenged Thomas Hendricks on the Democratic ticket.
-Prior to the election it was negotiated that Lane would be elected to the Senate and Morton would continue as governor.
-The men canvased the entire state.
+Lane returned to Indiana, where he continued to spread the ideas of the new party.
+In 1860, the state Republican convention chose Lane to run for governor and Oliver Morton as lieutenant governor.
+It challenged Thomas Hendricks on the Democratic ticket.
+Prior to the election, it had been negotiated that Lane would be elected to the Senate and Morton would continue as governor.
+Both men canvassed the entire state.

-After a major speech in Evansville, Lane attended the second Republican National Convention, and was influential in helping Abraham Lincoln win the presidential nomination.
-Lane and Lincoln had a friendly relationship and Lincoln once said of Lane, "Here comes an uglier man than I am".
+After a major speech in Evansville, Lane attended the second Republican National Convention and was influential in helping Abraham Lincoln win the presidential nomination.
+Lane and Lincoln had a friendly relationship, and Lincoln once said of Lane, "Here comes an uglier man than I am."

 Returning to Indiana after the convention, he held a final debate with Hendricks in Fort Wayne.
-Lane was not as skilled a debater as Hendricks, but was considered a superior orator.
-Lane refused to have any more debates with his opponent, and instead traveled across the state again giving speeches.
-The election was close and Lane defeated Hendricks by about 1,000 votes and was elected governor; he was inaugurated January 14, 1861.
-However, he served just two days, and resigned to accept a seat in the U.S. Senate to honor the agreement with running mate Morton, who then became governor.
+Lane was not as skilled a debater as Hendricks but was considered a superior orator.
+Lane refused to have any more debates with his opponent and instead traveled across the state again giving speeches.
+The election was close, and Lane defeated Hendricks by about 1,000 votes and was elected governor.
+He was inaugurated January 14, 1861.
+However, he served just two days and resigned to accept a seat in the U.S. Senate to honor the agreement with his running mate, Morton, who then became governor.

 Senator

-Lane was again elected by the Republican-controlled Indiana Legislature, but again the Democratic-dominated U.S. Senate refused to seat him.
+Lane was again elected by the Republican-controlled Indiana Legislature, but again, the Democratic-dominated Senate refused to seat him.
 As southern states began to secede from the Union, however, the Southern majority quickly gave way and Lane was permitted to be seated.
 He served from March 4, 1861, to March 3, 1867, and was a supporter of President Lincoln's policies during the Civil War.
 While in the Senate he was chairman of the Committee on Engrossed Bills (Thirty-seventh through Thirty-ninth Congresses) and a member of the Committee on Pensions (Thirty-ninth Congress).

 Return to private life

-After his Senate term ended, Lane returned to Crawfordsville, never again to hold elected office.
-He served as special Indian commissioner from 1869 to 1871, and was commissioner for improvement of the Mississippi River, appointed by President Ulysses S. Grant.
+After his Senate term ended, Lane returned to Crawfordsville and never again held elected office.
+He served as special Indian commissioner from 1869 to 1871 and was appointed as commissioner for improvement of the Mississippi River by President Ulysses S. Grant.

 On June 18, 1881, Lane entertained some friends at his home in Crawfordsville for the evenings.
-After the party he began to have severe chest pains, and he died the next afternoon, June 19 around 1 pm, of an apparent heart-attack.
+After the party, he began to have severe chest pains, and he died the next afternoon, June 19, at around 1 p.m. of an apparent heart attack.
 His death was reported nationally, and biers were held nationwide.

-Lane was buried on June 21, his pallbearers being former governors of the state, and fellow senators.
+Lane was buried on June 21, his pallbearers being former governors of the state and fellow senators.
 He was buried in a vault in Oak Hill Cemetery, and that state erected a monument over his grave.